Block vulnerable applications

 The block action is intended to block all installed vulnerable versions of the application in your organization from running.
-For example, if there is an active zero-day vulnerability you can block your users from running the affected software while you determine work-around options.
+For example, if there's an active zero-day vulnerability you can block your users from running the affected software while you determine work-around options.

 The warn action is intended to send a warning to your users when they open vulnerable versions of the application.
-Users can choose to bypass the warning and access the application.
+Users can choose to bypass the warning and access the application for subsequent launches.

 The block and warn actions are typically enforced within a couple of minutes but can take up to 3 hours.

 - Microsoft Defender Antivirus (active mode): The detection of file execution events and blocking requires Microsoft Defender Antivirus to be enabled in active mode.
 By design, passive mode and EDR in block mode can't detect and block based on file execution.
 To learn more, see deploy Microsoft Defender Antivirus.

 - Cloud-delivered protection (enabled): For more information, see Manage cloud-based protection.

 - Allow or block file (on): Go to Settings > Endpoints > Advanced features > Allow or block file.
 To learn more, see Advanced features.

 - The Antimalware client version must be 4.18.1901.x or later.

 - The Engine version must be 1.1.16200.x or later.

 - Supported on Windows 10 devices, version 1809 or later, with the latest windows updates installed.